terracota-p/terracota-p.github.io/index.markdown

 Contents:

 - My personal experience.
-- Tech notes, practices, solutions that have been of good use to me, and I want to share just in case someone can benefit from.
+- Tech notes, practices, solutions that have been of good use to me, that I want to share.